-- The South Korean mice in the propaganda-tastic North Korean series A Squirrel and a Hedgehog.
-The pair, consisting of domineering Jerk Ass Mulmangcho and his meeker, one-eared companion Yelipalip, migrate from faction to faction amongst the villains, and are consistently mistreated and abused.
+- The South Korean mice in the propaganda-tastic North Korean series Squirrel and Hedgehog.
+The pair, consisting of domineering Jerkass Mulmangcho and his meeker, one-eared companion Yelipalip, migrate from faction to faction amongst the villains, and are consistently mistreated and abused.
 All of their efforts to prove their worth, do something evil, and make it higher up in the ranks of whichever group they're currently attached to inevitably fail, miserably and pitifully, usually thanks to the heroes.
 More than once, the two are actually arrested and imprisoned by their own bosses and almost executed because they got the blame for what the undercover good guys, Geumsagi and Juldarami, did.
 So far, they have always managed to somehow get out of such situations alive.
 Although they clearly want to be evil and respected (Mulmangcho more so than Yelipalip), they fail so often and so pitifully it's difficult not to feel bad for them.

-- It should also be noted that this was originally an evil trio of Ineffectual Sympathetic Villains, but the third guy, Mulsajo, whose distinguishing characteristic was that he wore a pink shirt, was even more ineffectual than his comrades and was blown up with a grenade midway through one of the earlier story arcs, leaving just his two buddies to carry the mantle of constantly failing.
+It should also be noted that this was originally an evil trio of Ineffectual Sympathetic Villains, but the third guy, Mulsajo, whose distinguishing characteristic was that he wore a pink shirt, was even more ineffectual than his comrades and was blown up with a grenade midway through one of the earlier story arcs, leaving just his two buddies to carry the mantle of constantly failing.

-- Dr. Einstein of Arsenic And Old Lace.
+- Dr. Einstein of Arsenic and Old Lace.
 At the very least, he's helped Jonathan escape from jail and evade the police.
-He probably has something to do with the latter's ability to be a contender in the play's Body Count Competition as well.
+He probably has something to do with the latter's ability to be a contender in the play's Body-Count Competition as well.
 However, he's clearly motivated by fear and spends a lot of time drunk.
 This may be the reason for his escape at the end.

 - In Ruddigore, when the protagonist Robin becomes Sir Ruthven Murgatroyd, he finds that he can't commit evil deeds if his life depended on it, which is exactly the predicament he's in.